 On 11 March 2020, the World Health Organization declared the coronavirus (COVID-19) outbreak, a global pandemic.
 Governments around world, including Malta, have imposed a number of measures designed to contain the outbreak, including cancellations of mass gatherings and events, non-essential business closures, travel restrictions, and recommendation to stay at home.
-The spread of COVID-19 has thus resulted in a drop in economic activity in Malta and globally, as well as causing increased volatility and declines in financial markets, compounded by an oil price war between Saudi Arabia and Russia and plummeting oil prices.
-If the COVID-19 pandemic is prolonged, the adverse impact on the global economy will be deepened which will result in further volatility in financial markets.
+The spread of COVID-19 has thus resulted in a drop in economic activity in Malta and globally, as well as causing increased volatility and declines in financial markets.